nickmalcolm/nickmalcolm.github.com/_posts/2020-10-24-misuse-and-abuse-cases.md

 <center><strong>Include diverse voices in your team and stakeholders, and listen to their lived experiences</strong><br />&nbsp;<br /></center>

 The more diverse the voices on your team, the better placed you are to recall or imagine misuse or abuse cases.

+The misuse and abuse cases below contain references to the real-life stories, where applicable.

 ## Misuse Cases